EduardoIglesias/Placeholder/README.md

 The approach to present data was using a tableview in a view controller with cells (GET). with delete (DELETE) and check buttons (PATCH) inside of each.
 If you click in the rest of the cell you can modify main text (PUT).
-Finally i have impemented a floating button to create new Todos (POST).
+Finally i have implemented a floating button to create new Todos (POST).

-I have used Clean Swift methodology to create necesary scenes (https://clean-swift.com/)
+I have used Clean Swift methodology to create necessary scenes (https://clean-swift.com/)

 I have isolated communications layer in a common worker using generic types and Result struct from swift 5.
-Then I have implemented diferent repositories into scenes workers.
+Then I have implemented different repositories into scenes workers.

 I would improve it in the future using SwiftUI to rebuild user interfaces.

-Especially concerning security and authentication, a good way is to implement session control sending sessionskey to the server, creating the key in the login step (this is no necesary with this API).
+Especially concerning security and authentication, a good way is to implement session control sending session key to the server, creating the key in the login step (this is not necessary with this API).

 All scenes are covered by Unit Tests (almost 70% of the app is covered).